ludovicdeluna/Csuper/README.md

 Executables are available on [my website](http://www.dalan.rd-h.fr/wordpress).

+To retrieve the source code use `git clone --recursive https://git.framasoft.org/Dalan94/Csuper.git`.
 If you want to compile yourself, you can use the codeblocks project.
 You can also use cmake.
 On Linux type `cmake . -G"Unix Makefiles"` then `make`.
-To compile libcsuper and csuper-cli you have to have gettext and liphpdf/libharu installed.
+To compile libcsuper and csuper-cli you have to have gettext, libxml2 and liphpdf/libharu installed.
 To compile csuper-gui you have to have GTK3 installed.

 If you are under Linux you can run the softwares with the scripts `run-csuper` and `run-csuper-gui`.